bhavaniravipati/Grad_Presentation/SpringMVCExample/README.md

 When a user sends in a web request through a URL, web.xml file will forward all the requests to the DispatcherServlet of our application.
 The way we name a Dispatcher Servlet .xml file is servlet-name-servlet.xml.
 The servlet name in our example is mvc.
-So the Dispatcher Servlet file name in our example code is "mvc-servlet".
+So the Dispatcher Servlet file name in our example code is "mvc-servlet.xml".

 If the request matches the URL pattern of DispatcherServlet then it will be processed by Spring MVC otherwise not.